CiaranWelsh/rr_docker/README.md

 * By default roadrunner and deps and built with "make -j4".
 If you want to change that, you simply need to edit the `rr_build.sh` and `deps_build.sh` scripts in `src` and run `build.sh` to rebuild the image.
+* uncomment/comment the line `-e SKIP_RR_DEPS=1` in run.sh to skip/not skip building roadrunner-dependencies

 ## Docker Scripts